watermark

 Project Management

-So, you trust my skills, but you need more than Dutch alone.
-You read the tips on how to cut out the middle man and create your own internal translation agency, but you simply don't have the time to keep your translators in line and just want a one-stop shop.
+So, you trust my skills, but you need more than just Dutch.
+You’ve read the tips on how to cut out the middleman and set up your own internal translation agency, but you simply don't have the time to keep your translators in line.
+You want a one-stop shop.

-True.
-I can't check whether the Polish translation reads like an original.
-But most translation agencies can't either, and definitely not for every language they offer.
-Even the biggest translation agencies have most of their work checked by external proofreaders.
-In rare cases, they can proofread "big" languages like French, Italian, German and Spanish in-house (we call them FIGS), but that's about it.
-If you want a second check by external proofreaders, I can arrange that for you on request, just like any agency.
-Yes, it will be more expensive, and no, there is no difference.
-Or is there?
-At least I'm honest about my added value and won't pretend I can read every single language in the world, like most agencies.
+True, I can't check if the Polish translation reads like an original.
+But neither can most translation agencies, and definitely not for every language they offer.
+Even the biggest agencies rely on external proofreaders.
+Sure, they might proofread "big" languages like French, Italian, German, and Spanish (FIGS) in-house, but that's about it.
+If you want a second check by external proofreaders, I can arrange that for you—just like any agency.
+Yes, it might cost more, but at least I'm honest about my added value.
+I won't pretend to read every language in the world, unlike most agencies.

-For outsourced projects, I used to work with the Server Edition of memoQ: a 9,860-euro (plus 1300 euro every year) software package for multilingual project management.
-But it wasn't good enough, so I programmed CATOTITUDE, a completely dogfed tool that is constantly being developed and expanded, and has by now become more advanced than any other translation tool in the world (by the way, CAT is short for Computer-Assisted Translation).
+For outsourced projects, I used to work with the Server Edition of memoQ, a 9,860-euro software package (plus 1,300 euros annually) for multilingual project management.
+But it wasn’t good enough.
+So, I built CATOTITUDE, a completely dogfed tool that’s constantly evolving.
+It has become more advanced than any other translation tool in the world.
+(By the way, CAT stands for Computer-Assisted Translation.)

-The beautiful thing about this is this: each game uses its own formats and has its own challenges.
-As this tool is developed in-house, I can rewrite and expand to adapt the tool to your needs, instead of you having to adapt your code to my needs.
-No agency in the world can offer you this service.
+The best part?
+Each game has its own formats and challenges.
+Because CATOTITUDE is developed in-house, I can adapt the tool to your needs instead of forcing you to adapt your code to mine.
+No agency in the world can offer this level of customization.

-Last but not least, I speak, read and write Japanese fluently, and people say that if you can accomplish that, you can accomplish anything.
-This isn't true, but my affinity with an exotic language like Japanese does give me the necessary insight to solve linguistic issues: as a coder I understand your problems, and as a translator I understand the problems of my translators, bridging the gap between development and localization.
+Last but not least, I speak, read, and write Japanese fluently.
+People say that mastering Japanese means you can accomplish anything.
+That might not be entirely true, but my affinity with an "exotic" language like Japanese gives me the necessary insight to solve linguistic challenges.
+As a coder, I understand your problems, and as a translator, I understand the problems my translators face, effectively bridging the gap between development and localization.

 Interested?
 Request a quote and see what I can do for you.